 Student Employment Experience Development (SEED) - Employers

-The Student Employment Experience Development (SEED) program provides funding to create summer job opportunities for post-secondary students.
-The program provides selected students with a summer job of up to fourteen weeks in duration with a New Brunswick employer between April 29 and the Friday following Labour Day.
+The Student Employment Experience Development (SEED) program provides funding to employers to create summer job opportunities for post-secondary students.
+The program provides eligible students with a summer job of up to twelve (12) weeks in duration with a New Brunswick employer between April 25th and September 2nd, 2022.

-• Provide a valuable work experience for students, experiential learning, mentoring and coaching;
+• Provides a work experience for students, experiential learning, mentoring and coaching;

-• Help students develop and build transferable skills and/or find employment in their field of study;
+• Helps students develop and build transferable skills and/or find employment in their field of study;

-• Enhance students’ employment prospects upon completion of their studies; and,
+• Enhances students’ employment prospects upon completion of their studies; and

-• Enable students to finance the continuation of their education.
+• Enables students to finance the continuation of their education.

 • First Nations communities